joelgoh15/proj-sorted-dictionary-v1/README.md

 The application is able to auto detect any '&' or white spaces in a given string.

-The application then count the number of occurrences of each work in a given string using a sorted dictionary in C#.
+The application then count the number of occurrences of each word in a given string using a sorted dictionary in C#.

 ## Technical Details
 Technology stacks and approach used: